jjaram117/impr-python-projects/1-Name_Generator/README.txt

-#Lesson 1 - Silly Name Generator based on Psych TV Show.
+# Lesson 1 -  Randomized Name Generator

+Lessons:
-#Python PEP 8 and PEP 257 style guides.
-Pylint and Pydocstyle also used
+Python PEP 8 and PEP 257 style guides.
+Pylint and Pydocstyle will also be used Going to expand on the lesson and add in conditionals when generating a name